Harshita-1107/Med-Buddy/README.md

 To install Android Studio, click on https://developer.android.com/studio/install and then choose the required option to download the same.
 To install Java, click on https://www.java.com/en/download/help/windows_manual_download.html and then choose the required option to download.  <br />

 Once all of the requirements are fulfilled, then a one can extract the source code and open the folder with Android Studio.
+In Android Studio, connect the app with firebase and then create an Android Virtual Device (AVD) that the emulator can use to install and run the app.